 My life has been in media — music, newspapers, online, books, investing and education.
 (Here’s my CV, if you’re interested.)

-I joined Arizona State University’s Walter Cronkite School of Journalism and Mass Communication in 2008 as a professor of practice.
+I’ve just retired from my longtime job at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication, which I joined in 2008 as a professor of practice.
 Over the past decade media literacy has been my primary focus there, stemming from my 2009 book Mediactive.
 My goal with that project, and current goal, has been to help turn passive media consumers into active users — as participants at every step of the process starting with what we read.
 The book has been translated into a number of languages including Japanese (also freely available under a Creative Commons license), Chinese, Armenian, and most recently, editions in Ukraine and Myanmar.

 In 2017, I co-founded the ASU News Co/Lab.
 It’s an experimental lab that collaborates with others to improve the information ecosystem.
 An example: We’ve been running an an open online course on media literacy.
 It’s geared toward adults and you should sign up!
 (The “live” sessions are concluded for the moment, but you can take the course at your own pace.)
 In addition to lab projects, I teach courses in digital media literacy, part of a recently launched B.A. program offered by the Cronkite School via ASU Online.
 Please visit the News Co/Lab website for much more information about what we’re doing to help repair our poisoned discourse.